 Apify is part of this process and our platform is growing and getting better at scraping data every day.
 We believe in the principle that data wants to be free and we at Apify like to think of ourselves as helping web data to open up.

-If you want to learn more about what web scraping means, check out our Beginner's Guide to Web Scraping.
+If you want to learn more about what web scraping means, check out our Web Scraping: The Beginner's Guide.
 Or you might be wondering about the advantages and disadvantages of web scraping: our pros and cons of web scraping will give you a straight answer.

 To start a conversation with us about your needs, just request a custom solution.